yochem/yochem.github.io/content/now.md

 ---
 title: "Now"
-date: 2024-07-24
+date: 2025-07-01
 ---

-Currently, I'm doing my Master's thesis in AI at the Utrecht University, and interning at [Q42](https://q42.nl "website of my intern company").
-I plan to finish it at the start of next year.

-I'm still living in Amsterdam, and plan to keep doing so.
+I've just completed my Master's in Artificial Intelligence!
+Finally I can call myself an alumnus of Utrecht University and University of Amsterdam.
+Right now, I'm taking some time of and starting to look for a job near Amsterdam.

 ## What is this?